Thermodynamics of exponential Kolmogorov-Nagumo averages: Abstract

 \section{Abstract}

 This paper investigates generalized thermodynamic relationships in physical systems where relevant macroscopic variables are determined by the exponential Kolmogorov-Nagumo average.
-We show that while the thermodynamic entropy of such systems is naturally described by R\'{e}nyi's entropy with parameter $\gamma$, their statistics under equilibrium thermodynamics are still described by an ordinary Boltzmann distribution, which can be interpreted as a system with inverse temperature $\beta$ quenched to another heat bath with inverse temperature $\beta' = (1-\gamma)\beta$.
-For the non-equilibrium case, we show how the dynamics of systems described by exponential Kolmogorov-Nagumo averages still observe a second law of thermodynamics and H-theorem.
+We show that while the thermodynamic entropy of such systems is naturally described by R\'{e}nyi's entropy with parameter $\gamma$, an ordinary Boltzmann distribution still describes their statistics under equilibrium thermodynamics.
+Our results show that systems described by exponential Kolmogorov-Nagumo averages can be interpreted as systems originally in thermal equilibrium with a heat reservoir with inverse temperature $\beta$ that are suddenly quenched to another heat reservoir with inverse temperature $\beta' = (1-\gamma)\beta$.
+Furthermore, we show the connection with multifractal thermodynamics.
+For the non-equilibrium case, we show that the dynamics of systems described by exponential Kolmogorov-Nagumo averages still observe a second law of thermodynamics and the H-theorem.
 We further discuss the applications of stochastic thermodynamics in those systems --- namely, the validity of fluctuation theorems --- and the connection with thermodynamic length.